 Tomcat Valve on Linux

-The mod_cfml Tomcat Valve is the part of the mod_cfml suite that takes the information passed to it from the Web Server and automatically creates a Tomcat host with it.
+The mod_cfml Tomcat Valve is the part of the mod_cfml suite that takes the information passed to it from the Web Server and automatically creates a Tomcat host or host alias with it.
 The following steps cover installing the mod_cfml Tomcat Valve on a Linux System.

 All steps provided are done from the command-line for uniformity.
 If you have a graphic desktop, you can perform these steps by opening a terminal window and running these commands.

 Also, for the sake of uniformity, this tutorial will use "/opt/tomcat" as our tomcat installation directory.
 Your Tomcat installation directory may be different depending on how you installed it.
-There are too many method of installing them all to cover them all here.
+There are too many methods of installing to cover them all here.

 IMPORTANT: If you're running these commands on Ubuntu / Mint / Debian, you will need to pre-clude them with the "sudo" command.
 IE: sudo wget...